Wix has long had a bad rep for SEO. But is that bad rep still justified today?

 Wix makes it easy to add a “noindex” robots meta tag.

-All you need to do is switch off the “Show this page in search results” button on the SEO (Google) panel…
+All you need to do is switch off the “Let search engines index this page” button on the SEO Basics panel…

 …and Google should remove the page from their index the next time it’s crawled